Ivica Mavrenski: National team career

 In July 1983, Mavrenski was a member of the Yugoslavia cadet national team that won a gold medal at the FIBA Europe Championship for Cadets in Tübingen and Ludwigsburg, West Germany.
 Over seven tournament games, he averaged 18.4 points per game leading a team as the top scorer.
 In August 1983, Mavrenski was a member of the Yugoslavia Juniors that finished 8th at the FIBA Under-19 World Championship in Palma de Mallorca, Spain.
 Over six tournament games, he averaged 2.7 points per game.

 In August 1984, Mavrenski was a member of the Yugoslavia junior national team that won a bronze medal at the European Championship for Junior Men in Huskvarna and Katrineholm, Sweden.
 Over seven tournament games, he averaged 7.1 points per game.

 Coaching career

-After retirement as a player, Mavrenski started with coaching career.
+After retirement as a player, Mavrenski started coaching career.
 He coached Vojvodina, Vizura, Železničar Inđija among others.

+Death

+Mavrenski died on 2 August 2024, at the age of 58.